brandonyee-cs/signoz.io/blog/2024-01-05-opentelemetry-roundup-2023.md

 As a founder and maintainer of an OpenTelemetry native project (SigNoz) we are part of lots of users and customers trying to implement OpenTelemetry in the wild.
 I thought to sit down, and note what is the current state of OpenTelemetry as we exit 2023 and enter 2024.

-We also run OTEL APAC end user group meetup, so we hear lots of user stories on challenges they face as they try to adopt OpenTelemetry in their orgs.
+We also run [OTEL APAC End user group](https://opentelemetry.io/community/end-user/discussion-group/) meetup, so we hear lots of user stories on challenges they face as they try to adopt OpenTelemetry in their orgs.

 ### OpenTelemetry is getting more adoption & becoming more mature